U Street (Washington, D.C.): Late 20th century

 In the 1990s, revitalization of Adams Morgan and later Logan Circle began.
 More than 2,000 luxury condominiums and apartments were constructed between 1997 and 2007.
-As the area improved and became more attractive Washingtonians of all races and ethnicities, and of higher incomes and wealth, to live there, the ethnic mix of the neighborhood changed dramatically: in 2000 it was roughly 20% white and 60% black; while by 2010 that had reversed and the it was roughly 60% white and 20% black (see Demographics below).
+As the area improved and became more attractive Washingtonians of all races and ethnicities, and of higher incomes and wealth, to live there, the ethnic mix of the neighborhood changed dramatically: in 2000 it was roughly 20% white and 60% black; while by 2010 that had reversed and the it was roughly 60% white and 20% black.

-U Street Corridor today
+21st century

 Redevelopment continued further into the 2000s and 2010s, along with rising concerns about gentrification.

-Since 2013, more than 700 residential units have been added to the neighborhood in large luxury buildings with street-level retail.
+Since 2013 numerous large mixed use residential buildings with retail on the ground floor have been built into the corridor.
 This represents a significant population increase versus the population of 4,572 registered in the 2010 census.

 In 2011, U Street NW was designated a Great Street among Great Places in America by the American Planning Association.
 It is said to have been selected for in recognition of the street return to its grandeur after several decades of difficulties.
 Once again, the street hosts the arts, food, and businesses.
 The community works to embrace its historical significance for the African American community of Washington, D.C. during segregation.

-On January 4th 2021, the book "Black Broadway" by DC author and journalist Briana A. Thomas was published by The History Press Thomas narrates U Street’s rich and unique history, from the early triumph of emancipation to the days of civil rights pioneer Mary Church Terrell and music giant Duke Ellington, through the recent struggles of gentrification.
+On January 4, 2021, the book "Black Broadway" by DC author and journalist Briana A. Thomas was published by The History Press.
+Thomas narrates U Street's rich and unique history, from the early triumph of emancipation to the days of civil rights pioneer Mary Church Terrell and music giant Duke Ellington, through the recent struggles of gentrification.